Anna Duggar Could Be Expecting Baby No. 6, Photo Shows Same Dress She Wore In Her Last Pregnancy

 As Cafemom pointed out, this is the same dress that Anna Duggar wore in a family photo when she was pregnant with her youngest, Mason.
 Some have come to the conclusion that she could very well be expecting her sixth child.

-While many people encouraged the mom-of-five to leave Josh when he cheated on her, Anna has stuck by his side.
+While many people encouraged the mom of five to leave Josh when he cheated on her, Anna has stuck by his side.
 She has said that she has forgiven her husband.
 They have been working on their marriage and happily raising their children together, according to her.
-It is likely that another baby will come along eventually, but it may be sooner that we think.
+It is likely that another baby will come along eventually, but it may be sooner than we think.
 Or she is just a repeat offender of loose-fitting clothes.

 Little Mason just turned a year old, but all of their kids are only one to two years apart in age, so it is likely a baby could be on the way.
 However, Duggar fans are just speculating for now.
 If it is true, then an announcement will come soon enough.